 Dog off-leash areas

-Off-leash dog areas are located at the southern end of Four Mile Beach.
+An off-leash dog area is located at the southern end of Four Mile Beach.
 Dogs pose a risk to fauna as they may attack or scare vulnerable species, particularly when off-leash.

 4 Management precincts